North to Florence

 The Uffizi, and Michelangelo's David

 The Uffizi…only my second time in this glorious (yet worthy of exhaustion) gallery.
 The art astounds and the people love it.
-I feel like a curious student wanting to learn more, in need a patient oldworld professor after being in places like this.
+I feel like a curious student wanting to learn more, in need of a patient oldworld professor after being in places like this.
 And the bookshop was full of so many great titles.

 Michelangelo’s David filled me with awe again.
 It is perfection…incomparable beauty.
 Honestly how did he do this?!
 Giorgio Vasari the Italian 'Renaissance Master' said…” the statue so far surpasses both in beauty and technique ancient and modern statuary that one needn’t bother seeing other works in sculpture’.
 (Words from information on the wall near the David.).